cd-public/cs271wu/hw2/README.md

 Implement brot.c.
 A sample output, a template file, and a Python implementation are provided.

-For advanced students, experiment with normalizing array values to produce crisper, more beautiful images.
+For advanced students, experiment with equalizing array values to produce crisper, more beautiful images.